 Search engine optimization is essential if you want to organically pull in shoppers to your website.
 SEO is important when it comes to positioning your Shopify store well in Google and other search engine results.

-Today on the Ayokay blog, we want to touch on what the average store owner can do to increase their Shopify store’s organic traffic via simple tactics.
+So let’s touch on what the average store owner can do to increase their Shopify store’s organic traffic via simple tactics.
 Here are five of the top Shopify SEO tips we recommend.

 1. Don’t Skip the Keyword Research